PlaydateSquad/pd-achievements/README.md

 ### Attribution

-For Catalog developers, we encourage you to add this to the Credits section of your game's Catalog web page:
+For Catalog developers, we encourage you to add this _optional_ link to the Credits section of your game's Catalog web page:
 ```
 <blockquote>🏆 This game supports <a href="https://playdatesquad.github.io/pd-achievements"><b>Playdate Achievements</b></a>!</blockquote>
 ```
 ![This game supports Playdate Achievements!](docs/catalog_box.png)

 ## Games